What is Recurrent Neural Networks (RNN)?

 Q1.
 What are recurrent neural networks?

 A. Recurrent Neural Networks (RNNs) are a type of artificial neural network designed to process sequential data, such as time series or natural language.
 They have feedback connections that allow them to retain information from previous time steps, enabling them to capture temporal dependencies.
-This makes RNNs well-suited for tasks like language modeling, speech recognition, and sequential data analysis.
+RNNs are well-suited for tasks like language modeling, speech recognition, and sequential data analysis.

 Q2.
 How does a recurrent neural network work?

-A. A recurrent neural network (RNN) works by processing sequential data step-by-step.
+A. A recurrent neural network (RNN) processes sequential data step-by-step.
 It maintains a hidden state that acts as a memory, which is updated at each time step using the input data and the previous hidden state.
 The hidden state allows the network to capture information from past inputs, making it suitable for sequential tasks.
 RNNs use the same set of weights across all time steps, allowing them to share information throughout the sequence.
 However, traditional RNNs suffer from vanishing and exploding gradient problems, which can hinder their ability to capture long-term dependencies.

 Q3.
 What is the difference between RNN and CNN?